-A: Yes.
-Due to high demand are hosting five events in the same locations as previous years: Ballard, Alki, Greenwood, Rainier Valley and Bicycle Sundays along Lake Washington Blvd.
+A: Yes, we’ll be hosting 4 events in the same locations as previous years: Ballard, Alki, PhinneyWood, and Rainier Valley.
+We also support the City’s Bicycle Sundays along Lake Washington Blvd.

 Q: Why are you doing it again this year, is that a good use of money?

 A: Summer Streets open up the city’s largest public space – our streets—for people to have fun, celebrate the spirit and personality of their community, discover active, healthy transportation and support local businesses.
 Each event is hosted with the help of local organizations (local chambers, PTSA, neighborhood district councils, etc.).

 Seattle provides these opportunities at about a third of the costs of Portland, New York City and San Francisco events and funding is supplemented with sponsorships.

 Q. How will bikers and walkers use the same street?

 A. Summer Streets will be celebrated by walkers, cyclists, skaters and joggers at a variety of ages, abilities and speeds.
 Please be patient, aware and courteous to all participants.

 For cyclists and skaters, please remember that pedestrians always have the right of way, so please yield to them.
 Pass other cyclists and skaters on the left, and make sure to use your voice or bell to alert those around you.

 Q. What should I bring to the events?